chaoluond/safetyllama/README.md

 # Methodology
 Generally, we follow the same framework in [Constitutional AI: Harmlessness from AI Feedback](https://browse.arxiv.org/pdf/2212.08073.pdf) to develop Safety LLaMA.
 The basic idea of Safety LLaMA to use an independent GPT model to monitor and evaluate the safety and integrity of an AI chatbot's response to a user's prompt.
 It serves as an alternative to OpenAI's [moderation endpoint tool](https://platform.openai.com/docs/guides/moderation/overview), which can only be used by OpenAI users.

 As human beings, we provide Safety LLaMA with a set of **fundamental principles** that an AI chatbot must comply with, which is called **AI Constitution**.
-Here is an example showing how to prompt Safety LLaMA:
+Here is an example showing how to prompt Safety LLaMA (see [prompt](https://github.com/chaoluond/safetyllama/tree/main/prompts) for scripts):

 ```
 To ensure the AI chatbots to promote safety and well-being, we have developed the following guidelines for unsafe content.